CppMicroServices/CppMicroServices/framework/doc/doxygen/examples/MicroServices_Example3.md

 \include dictionaryclient/CMakeLists.txt

-After running the `FrameworkExamplesDriver` executable, and starting the event listener bundle, we can use the `l dictionaryclient` command to start our dictionary client bundle:
+After running the `usFrameworkExamplesDriver` executable, and starting the event listener bundle, we can use the `l dictionaryclient` command to start our dictionary client bundle:

 \verbatim
-CppMicroServices-debug> bin/FrameworkExamplesDriver
+CppMicroServices-debug> bin/usFrameworkExamplesDriver
 > l eventlistener
 Starting to listen for service events.
 > l dictionaryclient